minecraftforum/rules-archive/rules/servers/rules.markdown

 ## Minecraft Realms

-* Do not advertise servers that are not Realm servers here
+* Do not advertise servers that are not Realms servers here

 ## Server Types